isomerpages/singapore-customs-cms/_import-procedures-req/Importing Requirements/obtain-a-short-payment-permit.md

 -   Wrong invoice (with a lower value than invoice value) or currency type used in the declaration of payment permit
 -   Samples, gifts, free-of-charge items provided by overseas supplier not declared in the payment permit

-You should obtain the correct short payment permit:
+You should obtain the correct short-payment permit:

 -   In-Payment (GST including duty exemption) permit if only GST is short-paid
 -   In-Payment (Duty) permit if only duty is short-paid